mediabounds/streamdeck-jira/README.md

 * The button opens each matching issue in a separate browser window
 * Many customization options for how the badge is displayed
 * Allows for custom icons to be set
+* Supports Jira Cloud and Jira Server (8.14 and later)

 ## Installation
 ### Preferred: Stream Deck Store